team113sanger/dermatlas_copy_number_nf/README.md

 ### Cohort-dependent variables
 - `bam_files`: a path to a set of `.bam` files in a project directory.
 Note: the pipeline assumes that corresponding `.bam.bai` index files have been pre-generated and are co-located with bams and you should use a `**` glob match to recursively collect all bamfiles in the directory.
 - `metadata_manifest`: path to a tab-delimited manifest containing sample PD IDs and information about sample phenotype/preparation.
-- `tumor_normal_pairs`: path to a file containing a tab-delimited list of matched tumour-normal pairs.
+- `tumor_normal_pairs`: path to a file containing a tab-delimited list of all matched tumour-normal pairs in a cohort
+- `one_per_patient`: path to a file containing a tab-delimited list of matched tumour-normal pairs with one patient selected per-tumor
+- `independent`: path to a file containing a tab-delimited list of matched tumour-normal pairs with all independent comparisons to perform.

 ### Cohort-independent variables
 Reference files that are reused across pipeline executions have been placed within the pipeline's default `nextflow.config` file to simplify configuration and can be ommited from setup.
 Behind the scences though, the following reference files are required for a run: